w3c/WebPlatformWG/meetings/18-03-Web-components.md

 * A group dinner is planned on the first day night (Mar.
 5) - all participants are invited.
 * Please reach out Takayoshi Kochi via kochi@google.com or +81-80-3365-8801 (domestic: 080-3365-8801) for any urgent matter.
 * The registration is closed, but if you still can make it or have to cancel, please let kochi@google.com know.
+* There's [a community event](https://web-study.connpass.com/event/80198/) after day 2 at the same building, feel free to join.

 ## Attending